 6. Mindfulness Aids Recovery:

-Not only mindfulness benefits our mental and emotional health, but it also helps us physically to recover from illness.
-We focus much better and are less stressed, then we feel more at peace, so we are happier.
+Not only does mindfulness benefit our mental and emotional health, but it also helps us physically recover from illness.
+We focus much better and are less stressed, and then we feel more at peace, so we are happier.

 Since we are not made for multitasking five things all day long and always worrying, we are healthier when we are mindful.

 We can all benefit from taking it easy and enjoying the present moment.
 Why let other things detract from what you’re doing?
-You can give those other things your attention in due time.
+You can pay attention to those other things in due time.

 You Might Also Like: